rapidsai/raft/docs/source/cuda_ann_benchmarks.md

     Most datasets provided by `ann-benchmarks` use `Angular` or `Euclidean` distance. `Angular` denotes cosine distance.
 However, computing cosine distance reduces to computing inner product by normalizing vectors beforehand.
 In practice, we can always do the normalization to decrease computation cost, so it's better to measure the performance of inner product rather than cosine distance.
 The `-n` option of `hdf5_to_fbin.py` can be used to normalize the dataset.

-2. Billion-scale datasets can be found at [`big-ann-benchmarks`](http://big-ann-benchmarks.com).
+2. <a id='billion-scale'></a>Billion-scale datasets can be found at [`big-ann-benchmarks`](http://big-ann-benchmarks.com).
 The ground truth file contains both neighbors and distances, thus should be split.
 A script is provided for this:
     ```bash
     $ cpp/bench/ann/scripts/split_groundtruth.pl
     usage: script/split_groundtruth.pl input output_prefix